-They say that to stay alive, they would have to change the model drastically, and they weren’t willing to do so.
+They say that to stay alive, they would have to change their model drastically, and they weren’t willing to do so.
 The club had a strong no phones on the dancefloor policy, which helped set it apart when it opened, though that policy was seemingly more relaxed in recent outings to Output.
 The door accepted people of all types and it didn't have a VIP, bottle service culture that pervades a lot of nightlife in New York.
-It was a place where artists could dance next to a banker and one might not even know.
+It was a place where artists could dance next to a banker or lawyer and one might not even know.
 Music was the mission and Output did it right.
 They didn't charge hundreds of dollars for a night and looked to keep tickets affordable.
 There was a sense of equality inside.

 The club had multiple rooms inside, including the main room and the Panther Room.
 During the summer, it hosted parties on its rooftop, which had a wonderful view on Manhattan.
 It had one of the best speaker systems in the city, if not the best, with sound so clear you could have a conversation over it, while it was still club-level loud.
 The dancefloors could be a bit chaotic, but that is what happens with any club that popular.